Cover photo by Diana Russell.

 Habitat

-Most often found around the fringes of still, open water habitats like lakes, pools and dams.
-Less regular at the margins of rivers and streams, where it favours slower moving sections.
-Occurs over a range of habitats throughout South Africa, including arid and semi-arid areas.
-Makes use of seasonal wetlands as well as artificial reservoirs and livestock drinking sites in the arid interior.
+The Long Skimmer is most often found around the fringes of still, open water habitats like lakes, pools and dams.
+It is less regular at the margins of rivers and streams, where it favours slower moving sections.
+The Long Skimmer occurs over a range of habitats throughout South Africa, including the arid and semi-arid regions.
+Long Skimmers also make use of seasonal wetlands as well as artificial reservoirs and livestock drinking sites in the arid interior.

 Behaviour

-On the wing from October to May, although most common in late summer.
+Orthetrum trinacria is on the wing from October to May, although it is most common in late summer.

 Status and Conservation

-Common over large areas of South Africa.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Long Skimmer is common over large areas of southern Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Orthetrum trinacria is a very widespread species, occurring throughout Africa and is also found in parts of Southern Europe and the Middle East.
+The Long Skimmer is a very widespread species, occurring throughout Africa and parts of Southern Europe and the Middle East.
+Orthetrum trinacria occurs all over South Africa, but it is less numerous in the drier central regions.

 Below is a map showing the distribution of records for Long Skimmer in the OdonataMAP database as at February 2020.